prometheus/prometheus/docs/querying/examples.md

     integral(power_rate[1d]) / 1000 / 3600

-For those metrics that produce `1`s or `0`s, integrating them over time will give the _time in seconds_ that the value was `1`, for example, to get the _amount of time_ a particular metric has been absent during the past day (sampled every 5 minutes):
+For those "boolean" metrics that produce `1`s or `0`s, integrating them over time will give the _time in seconds_ that the value was `1`, for example, to get the _amount of time_ a particular metric has been absent during the past day (sampled every 5 minutes):

     integral(absent(metric_name)[1d:5m])

+As another case for measuring _amount of time_, for example a boolean metric representing a service level agreement (SLA) being met divided by the total time, will give the SLA ratio:

+    integral(service_sla_ok[7d]) / (3600 * 24 * 7)